Finite-state self-similar actions of nilpotent groups: Proof of Theorems and

-\begin{proof}[Proof of Theorem~\ref{thm_main2}] If the spectral radius of $\phi$ is less than $1$, then the action is contracting and thus finite-state.
+\begin{proof}[Proof of Theorem~\ref{thm_main2}] If the spectral radius of $\phiL$ is less than $1$, then the action is contracting by Proposition~\ref{prop_contracting} and thus finite-state.

-For the converse, it is sufficient to prove that if the Jordan normal form of $\phi$ satisfies item 1 of the theorem and the spectrum of $\phi$ contains a root of unity then there exists a non-finite-state action for $(G,\phi)$.
-As in the previous proof, we can assume that all roots of unity from the spectrum are equal to $1$, and we find an element $h\in H$ such that $\phi(h)=h$.
-The virtual endomorphism $\phi|_{Z(H)}:Z(H)\rightarrow Z(G)$ has spectral radius less than $1$.
-Let us choose a set of coset representatives $D=\{h_1=e,h_2,\ldots,h_{d'}\}$ for $Z(H)$ in $Z(G)$.
+For the converse, it is sufficient to prove that if the Jordan normal form of $\phiL$ satisfies the condition in Theorem~\ref{thm_main1} and the spectrum of $\phiL$ contains a root of unity then there exists a non-finite-state action for $(G,\phi)$.
+As in the previous proof, we can assume that all roots of unity from the spectrum are equal to $1$, and we find an element $q\in H$ such that $\phi(q)=q$.
+Since the $\phi$-core is trivial, the $\phi|_{Z(H)}$-core is trivial too by Proposition~\ref{prop_Sidki}.
+Then by \cite[Theorem~2.12.1]{self_sim_groups} the corresponding linear map $\widehat{\phi|}_{Z(H)}$ has spectral radius less than $1$.
+Let us choose a set of coset representatives $D=\{q_1=e,q_2,\ldots,q_{d'}\}$ for $Z(H)$ in $Z(G)$.
 If every element $g\in Z(G)$ can be expressed as a product

-for $h_{i_j}\in D$, then we take $k>1$ such that the set $D^k=\{h_1^k=e,h_2^k,\ldots h_{d'}^k\}$ consists of coset representatives for $Z(H)$ in $Z(G)$ and replace $D$ by $D^k$.
+for $q_{i_j}\in D$, then we take $k>1$ such that the set $D^k=\{q_1^k=e,q_2^k,\ldots q_{d'}^k\}$ consists of coset representatives for $Z(H)$ in $Z(G)$ and replace $D$ by $D^k$.
 In this case every product in (\ref{eqn_g_expresses as product}) belongs to a proper subgroup $Z(G)^k$ of $Z(G)$.
-We complete $D$ to the set of coset representatives of $H$ in $G$ by elements $h_{d'+1},\ldots, h_d$.
-Replace the coset representative $h_1=e$ by the element $h\in H$.
+We complete $D$ to the set of coset representatives of $H$ in $G$ by elements $q_{d'+1},\ldots, q_d$.
+Replace the coset representative $q_1=e$ by the element $q\in H$.
 Let us prove that the associated self-similar action of the group $G$ is not finite-state.

 Take an element $g\in Z(G)$ that cannot be expressed in the form (\ref{eqn_g_expresses as product}), and consider the state of $g$ at the word $x_1x_1\ldots x_1$ ($n$ times):